joelb-git/lqt/README.md

   query time.
 This uses a very limited regex syntax.  `-regex field:/.../` applies a full Java regex to each returned document.
   This is much slower, but it can be useful when you need more powerful regexes.
-Since this is applied to the results of the query, use `-output-limit` rather than `-query-limit`.
 For example, find documents with an ideograph in the `longest-mention` field:

 ```
   $ ./lqt -i /tmp/index -q longest-mention:/.*/ \